marcgeurts/checker/docs/tasks/npm-script.md

 *Default: './'*

-This option specify which directory should be run.
+This option specify which will working directory.
 This option is set to `./` by default.
 This means that we will run in the root.